 Online Addiction and Substance Use Related Disorders Graduate Certificate

 Addiction and substance abuse is one of America's top public health concerns, and there is a growing need for a well-trained workforce.
-The addiction and substance use related disorders certificate pairs state-of-the-art research from internationally recognized experts in addictions with expertise from licensed psychologists and counselors with decades of substance abuse treatment experience.
+Arizona State University's online addiction and substance use related disorders certificate pairs state-of-the-art research from internationally recognized experts in addictions with expertise from licensed psychologists and counselors with decades of substance abuse treatment experience.

 Total classes: 7

 Degree questions, answered.

 Have questions about the Addiction and Substance Use Related Disorders (Graduate Certificate)?
 Fill out this form and we’ll get in touch!

 How do I know if an addiction studies certificate is a good fit for me?

 If you’re passionate about helping those struggling with addiction and looking to provide a full range of evidence-based services, ASU Online's substance abuse counseling certificate may be perfect for you.
 Substance use and addiction constitute one of the largest preventable health problems facing the U.S. today, but less than 20% of those in need receive any substance use treatment, and only a small fraction of those in treatment receive evidence-based treatment.

 The addiction studies certificate complements other behavioral health and medical programs at ASU Online, including: